jordansissel/experiments/ruby/dns-resolving-bug/README.md

 ## Conclusions

+Quite a mess here.

-* MRI ruby 1.9.2 and 1.9.3 provide both AAAA and A records even though the API clearly claims to return only one address type (noted by the 'family' return value of Socket.gethostbyname).
+* MRI ruby 1.9.2 and 1.9.3 provide both AAAA (IPv6) and A (IPv4) records even
+  though the API clearly claims to return only one address type (noted by the 'family' return value of Socket.gethostbyname).

 * JRuby in both 1.8 and 1.9 modes only ever seems to yield IPv4 addresses.

+* MRI 1.8.7 gets an IPv6 address for 'localhost' while JRuby in gets an IPv4 address

 * This API (Socket.gethostbyname) lacks any hints to indicate what address type you want.
 The right API to use is probably the ruby 'resolv' library from stdlib - Resolve::DNS, etc.

+* I don't think this is a bug, but it is a difference: Note the string encoding differences between 1.8.7 and 1.9 modes (both MRI and JRuby).
+1.8 uses octal, 1.9 uses hex when displayed.